lian0090/FW/README.md

 #the fitted values can be obtained as
 lm2$Init1$fitted.values

-#To plot the results of the first chain
+#To plot the varieties performance on difference environments
 plot(lm2$Init1)

 #To plot only a few lines